yonatanppr/bring-shopping-list-integration/docs/deployment.md

 - App is unhealthy: run `docker compose logs app`; credentials and capability values must never be pasted into an issue.
 - Bring login fails for a social-login account: set a Bring password in the Bring app.
-- ChatGPT connects but cannot write: check the current ChatGPT plan support.
-Developer mode visibility alone may not grant write-capable custom MCP tools.
+- The MCP client connects but cannot write: confirm that it permits write-capable custom MCP tools.
 - To discard the Tailscale identity, first remove the device in the Tailscale admin console, then deliberately run `docker compose down --volumes`.
 This is destructive and is never done by the provided scripts.